Tools4everBV/HelloID-Conn-Prov-Target-V2-Template/README.md

   - You fix **bugs** or make **small improvements** without changing the API.
 - **Example in HelloID connector:**
   - An API request fails because the auth header was missing.
-  - A bug caused the `GetUser()` function to fail when an optional field was empty.
   - You change the auditLogMessages to keep them consistent between scripts.
   - You correct a spelling mistake.
   - Version change: `2.1.0 → 2.1.1`